phpstan/phpstan/website/src/user-guide/stub-files.md

 PHPStan depends on [PHPDocs](/writing-php-code/phpdocs-basics) in the analysed and used code.
 You might encounter a PHPDoc in your `vendor/` that's imprecise and causes an error in the analysis of your project that's a false positive.

 To mitigate this, you can write a stub file with the right PHPDoc.
 It's like source code, but PHPStan only reads PHPDocs from it.
 So the namespace and class/interface/trait/method/function names must match with the original source you're describing.
 Method bodies can stay empty, PHPStan is only interested in the PHPDocs.

-Native parameter types and return types added in stubs are also not considered.
+Native parameter types and return types added in stubs are not considered.

 Get inspired by [the stubs PHPStan itself uses](https://github.com/phpstan/phpstan-src/tree/1.10.x/stubs) or by [the stubs from the phpstan-doctrine extension](https://github.com/phpstan/phpstan-doctrine/tree/1.3.x/stubs).

 Stub files aren't a replacement for [discovering symbols](/user-guide/discovering-symbols) so if you're trying to fix errors like "Function not found" or "Class not found", check out the [discovering symbols](/user-guide/discovering-symbols) guide instead.